rghisi/avr-os/avr/avr-libstdcpp/README.md

 `avr-libstdcpp` can be successfully used with MICROCHIP's ATMEL Studio.
 The include path of the headers needs to be added to the project settings in the normal way.
-Add also any of the necessary source files, as described in the section above.
+Add also any of the necessary sourcePort files, as described in the section above.

 This is an advanced use of `avr-libstdcpp` in combination with MICROCHIP's ATMEL Studio because the underlying GCC compiler used with ATMEL Studio also needs to be